 (Principal)

-“…[for] the children involved in the initial program, the citizenship pillar really sunk in.
-That really had an impact on them.
-The enjoyment that they gained from seeing, making a positive difference with the people they are working with, was quite special for us.
-They shared that as being one of their highlights of their year.”
+“… it enables our kids to see someone who's Maori Pacifica, you know, because we've 40% Maori and a high Pacific population … you know, [they] can aspire to be like them.
+So that's really positive …I would be interested moving forward about seeing … what other outside people they get … lots of other different people …”

 (Principal)

 When asked about the extent changes to which would be sustained, one teacher responded:

 “Ahm ...
 I definitely think the connectedness ... liked I said it meshed really well with what we're doing in the school.
 So, it definitely can be sustained in the classroom around talking about where they come from, and the connectedness ... the citizenship part, you know, going out and doing things …”